Spanish Renaissance: Historical background

 The beginning of the Renaissance in Spain is closely linked to the historical-political life of the monarchy of the Catholic Monarchs.
 Its figures are the first to leave the medieval approaches that secured a feudal scheme of weak monarch over a powerful and restless nobility.
 The Catholic Monarchs unite the forces of the incipient state and ally with the principal families of the nobility to maintain their power.
 One of these families, the Mendoza, use the new style like distinction of its clan and, by extension, of the protection of the monarchy.

 Little by little, the novel esthetic was introduced into the rest of the court and the clergy, mixing with purely Iberian styles, like the Nasrid art of the dying kingdom of Granada, the exalted and personal Gothic Castilian queen, and the Flemish tendencies in the official painting of the court and the Church.
 The assimilation of elements gave way to a personal interpretation of the orthodox Renaissance, which came to be called Plateresque.
 Therefore, secondary artists were brought in from Italy, apprentices were sent to the Italian shops, they brought designs, architectural plans, books and engravings, paintings, etc., of which portraits, themes and composition were copied.

-King Charles I was more predisposed to the new art, paradoxically called the old way, remitted to the Classical antiquity.
+King Charles V was more predisposed to the new art, paradoxically called the old way, remitted to the Classical antiquity.
 His direct patronage achieved some of the most beautiful works of the special and unique Spanish Renaissance style: the patronage of Almazan de Covarrubias, his commissions for Titian, who never agreed to relocate to Spain.
 Painters of great quality were, far from the courtier nucleus, Pedro Berruguete, Juan de Juanes, Paolo da San Leocadio, of whom the delicate Virgin of the Caballero de Montesa is highlighted, Yáñez de la Almazan and Gerardo de los Llanos.

 The painting of the Spanish Renaissance is normally completed in oil.
 It realizes interiors perfectly subject to the laws of perspective, without over-emphasis of the people.
 The figures are all of the same size and anatomically correct.

 The colors and the shading are applied in tonal ranges, according to the Italian teachings.
 To accentuate the Italian style, in addition, it is common to add elements directly copied from it, like the adornments a candelieri (borders of vegetables and cupids that surround the frames), or Roman ruins in the countrysides, including in scenes of the life of Christ.